 Vitamin C is vital for maintaining a healthy body.
 Did you know it’s also just as beneficial for your skin as it is for your immune system?
 Find out all you need to know about the vitamin in this blog.
-We’ll also cover our favourite vitamin C supplements.
+We’ll also cover our favourite supplements containing the vitamin.

 What Is Vitamin C?

 Vitamin C is also known as ascorbic acid and is a water soluble vitamin.
 It’s one of the most effective nutrients for our body and skin.
 Its health benefits include the strengthening of the immune system and it acts as the first line of defense against cardiovascular disease.
-Vitamin C is also great for tackling eye disease.
+The vitamin is also great for tackling eye disease.

 In addition, it also has huge anti-aging benefits including protecting against skin wrinkling.
 This is why it’s becoming more and more talked about in the skincare world.
 It also protects our cells from oxidative stress.